chocolatey/choco-wiki/GettingStarted.md

 ## How does Chocolatey work?
 When a package has an exe file, Chocolatey will create a link "shortcut" to the file so that you can run that tool anywhere on the machine.
 When a package has a chocolateyInstall.ps1, it will run the script.
 The instructions in the file can be anything.
-This is limited only by the .NET framework and powershell.
+This is limited only by the .NET framework and PowerShell.
-Most of the Chocolatey packages that take advantage of the powershell download an application installer and execute it silently.
+Most of the Chocolatey packages that take advantage of the PowerShell download an application installer and execute it silently.

 ## Where are Chocolatey packages installed to?